pjkundert/git-dotfiles/README.txt

 2 Nix Enviroment via `nix-env' ══════════════════════════════

+  First: do NOT install nix from the Apt repositories!
+It is broken in significant ways, as of Q1 2025.

   Install Nix in multi-user mode, load its environment variables, and update its channels according to the supplied `.nix-channels':
   ┌────
+  │ $ sudo apt install curl
   │ $ sh <(curl -L https://nixos.org/nix/install) --daemon  # on macOS, skip --daemon
   │ $ . .bash_profile
   │ $ nix-shell -p nix-info --run "nix-info -m"